ibm-cloud-docs/vpc/snapshots_vpc_create.md

 # Creating snapshots
 {: #snapshots-vpc-create}

-With the UI, CLI, API, or Terraform you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a virtual server instance.
+With the UI, CLI, API, or Terraform, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a virtual server instance.
 You can create a snapshot of a boot or a data volume.
 If the volume is not attached to a server instance, you can't create a snapshot of it.
 {: shortdesc}

 Before you take a snapshot, make sure that all cached data is present on disk, especially when you're taking a snapshot of instances with Windows and Linux&reg; operating systems.
 For example, on Linux&reg; operating systems, run the `sync` command to force an immediate write of all cached data to disk.
 {: note}

+[New]{: tag-new}
+You can create a consistency group that contains snapshots of multiple volumes that are attached to a virtual server instance.
+All snapshots in the consistency group are created at the same time and are loosely coupled.
+For more information, see [Creating snapshot consistency groups](/docs/vpc?topic=vpc-snapshots-vpc-create-consistency-groups).

 ## Creating a snapshot in the UI
 {: #snapshots-vpc-create-ui}